LA umbilical disorders

 • If the infection continues to an umbilical artery, it will usually end in a bulb.
 Resect proximal to the bulb.

 • If the infection continues to the liver, it may need to be marsupialized.
 For marsupialization, the infected vein is exited through a small incision made laterally.
+Trim off the stump and ligate the vein so it can be moved safely.
+Exit the ligated vein through the incision.
 The vein is tacked to the skin.
 The infection will drain when the animal is standing.
+The stump can be amputated the following day.
+Avoid flushing for at least two days, even if drainage is limited.
 Note: these animals are high risk anesthesia patients and will usually develop a hernia at the marsupialization site.

 • Closure